-Lanterns on the Lagoon is an bi-annual, one-day festival in Tumut, New South Wales celebrating community, environment, reflection, sustainable art and sculpture.
-Established in 2011 it is set in a park by the Tumut River.
+Lanterns on the Lagoon is a biennial, one-day festival celebrating community, environment, sustainability and sculpture.
+Established in 2011, it is set in a park by the Tumut River.
 It features music, entertainment, food and other family-focused activities.
-It culminates at dusk with the release of hand-decorated lanterns onto the park lagoon and sculptures are illuminated as the evening begins.
+It culminates at dusk with the release of hand-decorated lanterns on to the lagoon and illuminated sculptures bring the park to life.
 The Festival is held to coincide with the Spring Equinox.
-Lanterns on the Lagoon and Sculptures in the Park has become a permanent fixture on the Tumut region’s calendar since its inception in 2011.
-It is held every two years on the Saturday closest to the Spring Equinox (in late September).
-It is a celebration of the season, rejuvenation and new life, of community and sustainability and of culture and creativity.
-Lanterns is a community based, not for profit and volunteer run festival.
+Lanterns on the Lagoon was last held on Saturday 21st September 2019.

+Our festival is a celebration of the season, rejuvenation and new life, of community and sustainability and of culture and creativity.
+Lanterns on the Lagoon is a community based, not for profit and volunteer-run festival.

 There are four main elements to this festival; an outdoor sculpture competition, live music and entertainment, artisan market and produce stalls and multicultural food and drink stalls as well as the lanterns themselves, which are lit and set afloat on the lagoon at sunset.
 The festival is held at the Rotary Pioneer Park, on the banks of the Tumut River.

 The sculpture competition receives entries from a range of local and diverse artists, as well as community groups, schools and centres.
 Artworks must be made from reused, recycled or repurposed materials with a strong focus on sustainability.
 The artworks are situated throughout the parkland between the lagoon and river, allowing the audience to meander through and relate to the artworks in a site-specific and communal way.
 Artists are encouraged to light their artworks so that as day turns to night, the sculptures take on a new and dynamic nature.